-The teaching of English is at the heart of curriculum provision at Sybourn Primary School.
+The teaching of English is at the heart of curriculum provision at Sybourn Primary.
 Children learn how to read, write and spell in Literacy and Phonics lessons every morning.
 If required, extra support is provided to pupils through intervention groups in the afternoons.

 Our writing lessons are 'skills-based' and are carefully differentiated to meet the needs of all learners.
 A love of writing is encouraged through engaging and lively texts and stories.
-Many pupils beginning their education at primary school have limited or no English, therefore, we aim to provide our pupils with opportunities to develop core communication skills in every lesson, regardless of the subject.
-Progress and attainment in writing at Sybourn is achieved through carefully tailored, high-quality lessons and resources.
+We aim to provide our pupils with opportunities to develop core communication skills in every lesson, regardless of the subject.
+Progress and attainment in writing at Sybourn Primary is achieved through carefully tailored, high-quality lessons and resources.

 We use the Primary Advantage Maths approach in which children learn to use concrete resources, such as counters, blocks, plastic money and number lines, to develop a strong understanding of maths concepts.
 They then move on to using pictures to help them visualise a concept, before learning to handle numbers in abstract.

 Our aim is that all children enjoy maths and see its value in the real world.
 As such we focus on maths in a real-life context and fun, problem-solving activities.
 When children have shown a good understanding of the basic concepts, we stretch their learning by challenging them to explain their reasoning and show a depth of understanding, leading to mastery.

 Mental maths is an important skill, taught in short bursts every day.
 Children are taught strategies to improve the speed of their mental calculations.
 We emphasise the importance of learning times tables and number bonds.